tuxPT/tuxPT/README.md

 ### Hi there 👋

+Since 2010 a Linux and Open Source enthusiast and currently studying an MIECT at Aveiro University.
+My main areas of interest are AI, Security and Deployment.

 <!--
 **tuxPT/tuxPT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.